psmehtre/Priyadarshan_Akeso_Assignment/README.md

 2. Manual Testing
-Writen detailed Test cases for all features for mobile apps that can cover Edge cases and negative scenarios.
+Wrote detailed Test cases for all features of mobile apps that can cover Edge cases and negative scenarios.

-*Test Scenarios for Online Doctor Appointment and Consultation Mobile App.xlsx.pdf*
+- *Test Scenarios for Online Doctor Appointment and Consultation Mobile App.xlsx.pdf*